ANL-DIGR/arm-summer-2018/group3/README.md

     git clone https://github.com/ANL-DIGR/arm-summer-2018

-in case this repository gets updated (that will very likely happen just before the summer school starts), do
+in order to download the repository to the current folder.
+In case this repository gets updated (that will very likely happen just before the summer school starts), do

     git pull